 Students should notify the Office of Financial Aid regarding any outside aid awarded.
 In most cases, College policy toward outside scholarships is to use those funds to reduce or eliminate remaining financial need.
 If the total outside aid creates an over-award, adjustments are made first to self-help aid (loans and work study).
 Adjustments to W&J funds occur only if no other option can resolve the over-award.
 If an award revision occurs, then an updated financial aid award letter will be sent to students.

 What does it mean if I am selected for verification?

-The federal govenment requires that we verify a number of students' FAFSA's by comparing the results with the data reported on their family's income tax returns.
-If selected, you will be asked to provide our office with your Federal Tax Return Transcripts, W-2's, and a completed Financial Aid Supplement Form (Dependent or Independent).
+The federal government requires that we verify a number of students' FAFSA's by comparing the results with the data reported on their family's income tax returns.
+If selected, you will be asked to provide our office with your Federal Tax Return Transcripts, W-2's, and a completed Financial Aid Verification Form (Dependent (PDF) or Independent (PDF)).
 Discrepancies in the data reported could result in a change to the financial aid package.